The 5 Most Common Scams in Cancun And How to Avoid Them

 Hence, this post.
 Please read it until the very end so that you know what to look out for, stay safe and enjoy this spectacular beach destination!

-From restaurant scams to shop scam, vanishing tour companies, inflated taxi fare and much more.
+From restaurant scams to shop scams, vanishing tour companies, inflated taxi fares and much more.

 So let’s get to it.